gruijter/com.gruijter.youless/README.md

 - Totalized power meter (kWh, 10s updates)

 ### P1 Energy and Gas meter ###
-With the P1 connection on the LS120 or Enelogic you get the following extra's:
+With the P1 connection on the LS120 you get the following extra's:
 - All individual power meters (kWh, 10s updates)
 - Recent gas usage (m3, of the previous hour)
 - Gas meter (m3, 1 hour updates)